Cat Nose Facts: 10 Things You Didn’t Know About Your Cat’s Sense Of Smell

 - Help your cat find home if they get lost!

 - The color of a cat’s nose is directly related to the color of their fur.
-Black cats have black noses, white cats have pink noses, orange cats have orange noses, gray cats have gray noses, and so on.
-And if your cat is multicolored, they might just have a multicolored nose, too.
+Black cats have black noses, white cats have pink noses, orange cats have orange noses, and gray cats have gray noses.
+If you have a multicolored cat, she might even have a multicolored nose, too.
 Some kitties also have freckles on their noses.

 - Cats wear leather year round.
 The naked skin around a cat’s nostrils is called “nose leather.”

 - A cat nose knows all the local animal gossip.
 A cat’s sense of smell reveals all sorts of details about other animals in the area.
 Outdoor cats mark their territory with their eliminations, so if your cat goes outdoors, they can tell if anyone’s been intruding in their space!

 - The nose stimulates your cat’s appetite.
-Cats have very few taste receptors on their tongues, so it’s the smell rather than the flavor that stimulates the sense of hunger.
-That’s a big part of the reason why cats with respiratory infections or other nasal blockages stop eating; if they can’t smell their food, they won’t get hungry!
+Cats have very few taste receptors on their tongues, so it’s the smell, rather than the flavor, that stimulates the sense of hunger.
+In fact, cats with respiratory infections or other nasal blockages sometimes stop eating, because if they can’t smell their food, they don’t get hungry!

-- Mutual sniffing is a feline greeting.
+- Cats greet one another through mutual sniffing.
 When two cats approach each other, they sniff one another’s noses, sides, and rear ends before going about their regular business.
 This is the feline equivalent of saying, “Hey, how’s it going?
 Whatcha doin’?”

-- Some smells cats really don’t like.
+- Cats really don’t like some smells.
 Because cat noses are so sensitive, very strong odors can be distasteful and even uncomfortable to smell!
-Be cautious with scented cat litter; the smell might be nice to you, but it could be overwhelming for your feline friend’s nose.
-Cats are also known to dislike the smell of citrus, mint, eucalyptus, lavender and tea tree oil.
+Be cautious with scented cat litter: While the smell might be nice to you, it could overwhelm your feline friend’s nose.
+Cats are also known to dislike the smell of citrus, mint, eucalyptus, lavender, and tea tree oil.